jcolicchio/tranCSScoding/README.md

 e.g.:
-python tranCSScode.py somegif 0.5
+python tranCSScode.py example_gifs/colbert 0.5

-Note: somegif.gif must exist in the current directory, and somegif.html will be created as output
+Note: example_gifs/colbert.gif must exist relative to the current directory, and example_gifs/colbert.html will be created as output